savonet/liquidsoap/doc/content/hls_output.md

 * `streams` describes the encoded streams.
 It's a list of: `(stream_name, encoder)`. `stream_name` is used to generate the corresponding media playlists.
 Encoders can be any encoder supported by liquidsoap.
-However, the [HLS RFC](https://tools.ietf.org/html/rfc8216) limits the list of possible encoders to `mp3` and `aac`.
+However, the [HLS RFC](https://tools.ietf.org/html/rfc8216) limits the list of possible codecs to `mp3` and `aac`.
 Furthermore, for the best possible compatible, it is recommended to send data encapsulated in a `MPEG-TS` stream.
 Currently, the only encoder capable of doing this in liquidsoap is `%ffmpeg`.
 * `streams_info` describes additional data used to generated the HLS playlists according to [section 4.3.4.2](https://tools.ietf.org/html/rfc8216#section-4.3.4.2) of the RFC.
 It consists of a list